 I noticed a while back that the strongest bar in my 'Personality' section is MORE SLOPPY!
 How did they figure that out??!
 I tried to skip all those questions! ...
-OKC is sorta amazing, ... except I don't think I'm very competitive at all, which is the 3rd bar ...
+OKC is sorta amazing, ... except I don't think I'm very competitive at all, which is the 3rd bar [OK, that vanished, now I'm being called less polite, which i'm not] ...
 Anyway, yeah, when I live alone, I am pretty sloppy.
 But when others are sharing my space, I work hard to respect their needs.
 And if you like organizing stuff, I'm always happy for help with that.
 OK, moving on.
 And forgive me, I'm pretty verbose.

 I got home in early May from 15 weeks in Nicaragua.
 (After traveling around the U.S. for most of the Fall.)
 In Nicaragua, I was studying permaculture and teaching English.
 Now I have to get used to having good salads and a wide variety of beer again.
 I've also forgotten how to cross the street by the signal lights, because there are none in most of Nicaragua--please hold my hand if necessary.
 [OK, that was last year, I went back for a couple weeks' visit this summer, but the culture shock upon return this time has been less.]

 I care a lot.
 About a lot of things.
 Maybe I could be called opinionated.
 I've limited myself to four bumper stickers because a wall-papered car dilutes the message.

 However, I am also willing to listen--to ALMOST anyone--and I seek out opportunities to do so.
 I'm continuing to improve my emotional literacy, which comes in handy every day.